-Buying a used guitar for a child can be a really good way to save money and get a great instrument, but you can also end up overpaying for a piece of junk, so it is really important to do your research.
-Since the price of guitars can range so drastically, I cannot stress enough that before making a purchase have at least some idea of what is a fair price for the type of make and model you are looking for.
+Buying a used guitar for a child can be an excellent way to save money and get a great instrument, but you can also end up overpaying for a piece of junk, so it is essential to do your research.
+Since the price of guitars can range so drastically, I cannot stress enough that before making a purchase have at least some idea of what is a fair amount for the type of make and model you are looking for.

 - Buying Guide for Children’s Acoustic Guitars - January 1, 2020